“Instead of looking at the past, I put myself ahead twenty years and try to look at what I need to do now in order to get there then.”

 Why is Gender-Specific Treatment so Important?

-From the description of addiction treatment for women above, it may already be quite clear why gender-specific treatment for alcohol and addiction rehab is so important.
-Thankfully, the United States has seen a change in the way women are treated for addiction and given the help they need to recover from their substance abuse disorder.
+Because gender-specific treatment for alcohol and addiction rehab is so important, the United States has changed the way women are treated for addiction.
+Medical professionals are dedicated to ensuring that addicted women are given the help they need to recover from their substance abuse disorder.

 “Today many (although not all treatment programs offer gender-specific or gender-sensitive services, such as gender-matching with counselors, mixed-gender treatment groups led by male and female co-leaders, gender-specific treatment groups, and gender-specific treatment content.
 Many programs also provide ancillary or wraparound services, such as childcare and parenting groups, which facilitate women’s treatment entry and continuation.
 In addition, significant numbers of treatment programs serve women only, target pregnant women or adolescent girls, or offer specialized parenting services for women and their children.”